 Yes, we love traveling, languages, and exploring different cultures, especially when these things are intertwined with theocratic activities.
-So, naturally, some of our favorite trips are the Bible Lands Study Trips.
+So, naturally, some of our favorite travels are the Bible Lands Study Trips.

 No, I don't offer guided tours, I don't organize tours for others, and I don't take anyone on our trips.

 So what DO I do?
-In essence, I study, research, travel, document and then share it to make it easier for other JWs to visit the Bible Lands for themselves.
+In essence, I study, research, travel, and document.
+When the pandemic limited travel and gave me more time, I launched this project to share our journeys and the information I have collected to make it easier for others to visit the Bible Lands for themselves - whether virtually or in person.

 ★★★★ ISRAEL: